 As the disease progresses, affected muscle tissue begins to turn white, generally starting within the color band and areas along the spine.
 As additional muscle tissue is affected, the pale coloration expands.
 Damage to the muscles can cause curvature or deformation of the spine, which may cause the fish to have difficulty in swimming.
 It is not unusual for the body of the fish to have a lumpy appearance as the cysts deform the muscles.

 Rotting of the fins, especially the caudal fin, is not uncommon.
 However, this is due to secondary infection rather than a direct result of the disease itself.
 Bloating is another secondary infection.

-There is no known cure.
+There is no known cure for Neon Tetra disease; in fact, most fish found to have the disease are euthanized.
 To ensure all fish are not lost, remove diseased fish from the tank.
-Some species, such as Angelfish, may live for quite some time.
-They should be separated from uninfected fish to avoid spreading the disease.
+Some species, such as Angelfish, may live for quite some time with the disease, but they should not be allowed to do so in a community tank.
+They should be quickly separated from uninfected fish to avoid spreading the disease.

 The best prevention is to avoid purchasing sick fish and to maintain high water quality.
 In addition, it's important to remove sick fish from your community tank as soon as possible: there is no real cure for the disease, and more so, fish aren’t the brightest creatures and they will eat other dead fish when given the chance.

 When purchasing fish for your tank, select a well-regarded supplier.
 If buying online, be sure to check out any reviews and avoid buying for price versus quality.
 If possible, though, buy locally.
 This will give you a chance to carefully observe the suppliers fish.
 Do not purchase any fish from tanks where there are sick, dying, or dead fish present; you can usually identify a sick fish because it will not school with the others (assuming that the fish you're selecting are schooling fish).